TankerHQ/spec/features.md

 This operation can for example be done with a *verification ke*y, which is usually stored on the *Tanker server*, protected by the *verification method* set up at the identity registration.

+## Session tokens

+### Functional perimeter

+When a *user*  performs an *identity verification* they can also request a *session token*.
+A *session token* can be used by the *application server* to verify that an *identity verification* took place, and also check what *verification method* was used.

+This allows the *application server* to implement policies like multi-factor authentication.

+### Access perimeter

+This operation requires that the device generate a signed *session certificate* when performing *identity verification*.
+This signed *session certificate* is stored on the *Tanker server* and corresponds to the *session token*.

 ## Email verification method

 ### Functional perimeter